gtianyi/metaReasoning/README.md

 Overview
 ------
-This repository implements meta-reasoning algorithms in grid pathfinding with dynamic obstacles.
+This repository implements metareasoning animation for grid pathfinding.

 Reference
 ------